The King's Choice: Release

 The film was first shown to the whole of the present Norwegian royal family at the Royal Palace in Oslo on 16 September 2016.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 83% based on reviews from 24 critics.
-On Metacritic, the film has a score of 64 out of 100, based on reviews from 8 critics.
+On Rotten Tomatoes, the film has an approval rating of 83% based on reviews from 24 critics, and an average rating of 6.6/10.
+On Metacritic, the film has a score of 64 out of 100, based on reviews from 8 critics, indicating "generally favorable reviews".